The Morton Downey Jr. Show

 The Morton Downey Jr. Show is a syndicated American talk show presented by Morton Downey Jr. that ran from 1987 to 1989.
 The show and its host pioneered the concept of "trash TV" format.

-Starting as a local program on New York-New Jersey superstation WWOR-TV in October 1987, it expanded into national syndication in early 1988.
+Starting as a local program on New York-New Jersey superstation WWOR in October 1987, it expanded into national syndication in early 1988.
+The show was a co-production of WWOR and QMI Television, a division of Quantum Media, and was distributed by MCA Television; at the time, MCA Television and WWOR were both owned by Universal Pictures.

 Style

 The program featured screaming matches among Downey, his guests, and audience members.
 Using a large silver bowl for an ashtray, he would chainsmoke during the show and blow smoke in his guests' faces.
 Downey's fans became known as "Loudmouths", patterned after the studio lecterns decorated with gaping cartoon mouths, from which Downey's guests would go head-to-head against each other on their respective issues.

 Downey's signature phrases "pablum puking liberal" (referring to left leaning progressives) and "Zip it!" briefly enjoyed some popularity in the contemporary vernacular.
 He particularly enjoyed making his guests angry with each other, which on a few occasions resulted in physical confrontations.
 For example, one time, American activist and politician Roy Innis knocked away American civil rights activist Al Sharpton for interrupting him, forcing the both of them to engage in an all-out brawl.
-Despite the incident, Downey Jr. decides to keep the show going, though he did not press charges on either Innis or Sharpton for aggravated assault.
+Despite the incident, Downey Jr. decided to keep the show going, though he did not press charges on either Innis or Sharpton for aggravated assault.

 During one controversial episode, Downey introduced his gay brother, Tony Downey, to his studio audience and informed them Tony was HIV positive.
 During the episode, Downey stated he was afraid his audience would abandon him if they knew he had a gay brother, but then said he did not care.

+He was considered a pioneer of the trash talk format along with The Richard Bey Show, with Richard Bey who appeared in a documentary about Downey in 2012.

 Reception

 Downey gained a mixed to negative reception from television critics.
-The Washington Post wrote about him, "Suppose a maniac got hold of a talk show.
+'The Washington Post wrote about him, "Suppose a maniac got hold of a talk show.
 Or need we suppose?"
 David Letterman said, "I'm always amazed at what people will fall for.
 We see this every 10 or 12 years, an attempt at this, and I guess from that standpoint I don't quite understand why everybody's falling over backwards over the guy."

+In 2012 a documentary about the show was released called Évocateur: The Morton Downey Jr. Movie.